Ast-363/CRAN/README.md

 - results: inference results will be saved on this folder

 After those settings, you can run the inference code by running "inference.py"
-- python3 inference.py (execution code)
+- python3 inference.py --gpu_id 0 (execution code)

 # Acknolwdgements
 We refer to repos below to implement this code.